paigeweber13/fine-hardware-visualization/README.md

 ### Likwid stability issues
  - [ ] port counters sometimes reporting 1.8e19 for values
+   - [ ] also noticed L3 bandwidth was in the order of 1e11 or so for an execution of fhv_minimal in the double_flops region.
+This also doesn't make sense
  - [ ] convolution sometimes not instrumenting one region?
+   - [ ] noticed this also in fhv_minimal.
+Happens once every 10 executions or
+         so
    - [ ] compiler optimization?

 To accomplish this, I plan a typical daily usage of time as follows: 1 hour